amardeep0/learnPunjabi/Level-7_Advanced/readMe.md

 ### Listening and Speaking

-- Review the pronunciation of words and phrases [here](https://amardeep0.github.io/learnPunjabi/Listening_and_Speaking_Topics).
+- Listen to the pronunciation of words and phrases [here](https://amardeep0.github.io/learnPunjabi/Listening_and_Speaking_Topics).

 - Listen to the conversations by listening to audio files (*Past Exam Papers (AQA, UK) - Foundation Level*) on [Level 8 page](https://amardeep0.github.io/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/)